einbahnstrasse/Goldford-ENT3320/schedule.markdown

 ### [Assignment #2: Due Sunday 3/1!](/Goldford-ENT3320/resources/week.04/assignment.02.html)

 ##### MIDI Sequence —> RTcmix~
+* Continue patching the examples in our PDF from last week...
 * `bach.roll` as a MIDI sequencer / DAW / Event Manager
 * `RTcmix~` for Synthesis + Voice Allocation: in place of poly~